yactouat-reboot/serfa-gcp-tp3/README.md

 - we created a dynamic environment variable `HOST` to select the correct host for Javascript based on the environment

 ... update your `HOST` environment variable locally and on the remote VM!

+### cool, let's move on to the database

+- we have created an instance of PostgreSQL in our Docker Compose file + a `pgadmin` GUI instance to manage it
+- run the dockerized locally and connect to your database with `pgadmin`!